 In terms of its symptoms, SAD often looks like a typical case of Major Depressive Disorder, causing hopelessness, low energy, and thoughts of death.
-However, Winter Pattern SAD symptoms also include a few unique symptoms, such as a noted “craving for carbohydrates” and “hypersomnia” (excessive sleepiness).
-These symptoms align with the theory posited above that SAD is related to our old need to conserve energy during winter.
+However, Winter Pattern SAD symptoms also include a noted “craving for carbohydrates” and “hypersomnia” (excessive sleepiness).
+These symptoms align with the theory that SAD is related to our old need to conserve energy during winter.

 Luckily, there are plenty of interventions designed to alleviate the negative symptoms associated with SAD, including the tried and true methods of psychotherapy and prescription medication.
 Because of SAD’s association with light exposure, interventions targeting light exposure have also become popular options.